 Branches of Natural Sciences: Physical Science

-Physical science is a branch of natural science that explores the inorganic world or non-living world.
-Unlike biological sciences which focus on living organisms, physical science delves into the study of matter, energy, and their interactions.
-It encompasses a broad spectrum of disciplines, each contributing to our understanding of the universe.
+It explores the inorganic world or non-living world.
+Unlike biological sciences, which focus on living organisms, physical science is about the study of energy, matter, and their interactions.
+It includes a broad spectrum of disciplines, each contributing to our understanding of the universe.
 Here is the list of various Physical Science subfields:

 Physics